SourceCatalog#

 A list of matplotlib patches for the plotted aperture.
 The patches can be used, for example, when adding a plot legend.

-The properties must have been defined using add_extra_property.
-The complete list of user-defined extra properties is stored in the extra_properties attribute.
+The properties must have been defined using add_property.
+The complete list of user-defined properties is stored in the custom_properties attribute.

 Parameters: